Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Mozilla Firefox browsers for desktop.
 -   The website was tested on Google Chrome, Safari, Samsung Internet and Amazon Silk on mobile devices.
--   The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S9, Samsung S3 tablet, Motorola G4, Amazon Fire for Kids, iPhone7, iPhone 8.
+-   The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S9, Samsung S3 tablet, Motorola G4, Amazon Fire, iPhone7, iPhone 8.
 -   Frequent tests were undertaken after major code changes to ensure cross-browser and cross-device compatibility.
 -   Friends and family members of ages ranging from 3 to 73, were asked to review the site and documentation to point out any bugs and/or user experience issues.
 -   Google Lighthouse